js117/CVX/README.md

 - Network flow optimization
 - Portfolio optimization using a k-factor risk model

-In summary, what's great about convex optimization is:
+A quick summary of convex optimization as a software tool:

 1) Allows one to frame and analyze complicated problems easily,
 2) Wide ranging applications encompassed by the generality,